Is it the same as a dietary supplement or not?

 - Its active ingredients are in high concentrations.

-We can find other benefits in this type of complement as for example that do not give problems or side effects.
-Its effects are felt quickly and has a great stabilizing value, they are antioxidants, very nutritious and preventive.
+We can find other benefits in this type of complement as for example that does not give problems or side effects.
+Its effects are felt quickly and has a great stabilizing value, they are antioxidants, very nutritious, and preventive.
 Every day they are more demanded in the natural health market.